CraftedPvP/DiamondBank/README.md

    - You can install cmake [here](https://cmake.org/download/)
 3. What if I don't have `msbuild`?
    - You can install Visual Studio Build Tools [here](https://visualstudio.microsoft.com/downloads/?q=build+tools)
+4. What if I don't have `w64devkit`?
+   - You can get w64devkit [here](https://github.com/skeeto/w64devkit/releases).
+Be sure to add it in the environment path.
-4. It says I can't connect to the database?
+5. It says I can't connect to the database?
    - It means that the `DiamondBank.exe` cannot find the database which is `database.txt`.
    - At the moment, the executable will attempt to search for files relative to the folder where it was called from.
    - You have two options: